sakshipatole28/ShaktiAI-Emergency-Alert-System/README.md

 # ShaktiAI-Emergency-Alert-System
 ShaktiAI is a smart SOS system using AI-powered gesture, facial, and voice detection to identify emergencies.
 Alerts are sent to nearby volunteers, and an Admin Dashboard tracks incidents and responses in real-time, enabling fast, efficient personal safety monitoring.

-# ⚠️ ShaktiAI – Prototype (UI + Admin Only)
+# ShaktiAI – Prototype (UI + Admin)

-⚠️ This project is part of a **hackathon**.
+⚠️ *This project is part of a **hackathon**.
 Code is open for learning and demo purposes only.
-All IP is retained by the authors for future publication.
+All IP is retained by the authors for future publication.*

 This repository contains a **prototype** of the ShaktiAI system.
 It includes the **mobile app (Pilgrim & Volunteer UI)** and the **Admin dashboard**, but **AI models and MongoDB Atlas database are not yet connected**.